kobeynw/natural-language-query/README.md

 # Natural Language SQL REPL

-Ask your MySQL / MariaDB database questions in plain English.
+Ask your MySQL database questions in plain English.
 Powered by OpenAI.

 ---